Posrabi/shopify-backend-project/README.md

 This is only a server so you will have to use curl to make requests :)

-This can be achieve forking the repl to your account and run curl in the shell.
+This can be achieved by forking the repl to your account and run curl in the shell.
 Some example commands our below.

 After clicking run and wait for the "Listening on localhost:8081" message.